Klipper3d/klipper/docs/Config_Reference.md

 #damping_ratio_x: 0.1
 #damping_ratio_y: 0.1
 #   Damping ratios of vibrations of X and Y axes used by input shapers
 #   to improve vibration suppression.
-Should not be changed without
+Default value is 0.1 which is a
-#   some proper measurements, e.g. with an accelerometer.
-Default
+#   good all-round value for most printers.
+In most circumstances this
-#   value is 0.1 which is a good all-round value for most printers.
+#   parameter requires no tuning and should not be changed.
 ```

 ## [adxl345]